 The Construction Contractor section provides important information for construction contractors and other purchasers.

-The Product Definition section defines products subject to the lumber products assessment and provides examples.
+The Product Definition section defines products subject to the lumber products assessment and provides examples. (updated July 31, 2014)

 The Resources tab provides links for additional information and references.

-If you eFile your first return that includes sales from 2013, but do not see the lumber schedule included in your sales and use tax return, please call our Taxpayer Information Section at 1-800-400-7115 or your local BOE office to update your account to include the lumber schedule.
+If your electronic sales and use tax return does not include the lumber schedule and you need to report your sales and/or purchases of lumber or engineered wood products, please call our Customer Service Center at 1-800-400-7115 or your local BOE office to update your account to include the lumber schedule.

-Retailers established in business selling lumber products and engineered wood products prior to January 1, 2013, may offset their reported lumber products assessment amounts for start-up costs of $250 per business location.
+Retailers established in business selling lumber products and engineered wood products prior to January 1, 2013, may offset their reported lumber products assessment amounts for one-time start-up costs of $250 per business location.